xRayz3n/Haikus-Generator/readme.md

 ## Features
 - AI-driven text generation.
 - Simple and intuitive web interface.
-- Generates haikus in traditional 5-7-5 syllable structure.
+- Generates haikus in a traditional structure.

 ## Setup
 To set up the Haiku Generator, follow these steps: